Andino20/PS_Multimediale-Datenformate_SS2026/README.md

 ## Running

 There are two run scripts that start a docker container with all JPEG tools installed and that runs `src/main.py` with the given arguments.
 You would typically pass in an array of path to images that should get compressed.
+Both scripts assume that the docker image is called `mmdf:latest`, where `mmdf` is short for the lecture title "Multimediale Datenformate".

 **Linux**: `$ ./run.sh <image_folder>/*.png`